 A broad and interdisciplinary cultural history of Japan, roughly from the eighth century through the mid-19th.
 The focus is on visual regimes—differing conventions and practices of seeing—and on the changing role of aesthetics.
 These visual regimes are used to understand fundamental transformations in structures of power, community, and subjectivity.
 Draws on a range of materials, from literature to landscape gardens, visual arts, architecture, and technologies.

 EAST-UA 618 4 points.

-The development of the cinema in 20th-century China is inextricably linked to the emergence of the modern Chinese nation-state.
-Emphasizes the thematic, cultural, and historical content of films, as well as formal issues of filmmaking techniques.
+The development of cinema in 20th-century China is inextricably linked to the emergence of the modern Chinese nation-state.
+Emphasizes the thematic, cultural, and historical content of films, as well as formal filmmaking techniques.
 Explores all periods from the earliest Chinese cinema to contemporary fifth- and sixth-generation film, Hong Kong, and contemporary transnational Chinese cinema.

 Mass Culture: Japan

 Covers the early 20th century to life in Japan today.
 Considers differing theoretical positions on mass culture, everyday life, and modernity.
 Examples from cinema, animation, literature, and theatre, as well as new media and the fine arts.
 Utilizes a comparative perspective with the rest of Asia and with the West.